pranjals07/Bedroom-Lighting-/README.md

-# 3D Bedroom Scene using OpenGL
+# 3D Bedroom Lighting using OpenGL

 This project renders a detailed 3D **bedroom scene** using **OpenGL + GLUT**.